cherryaugusta/Winning-Jeopardy/README.md

 # Winning Jeopardy: A Statistical Analysis

 This project is based on a guided project from Dataquest, originally titled ["Winning Jeopardy"](https://www.dataquest.io/projects/guided-project-a-winning-jeopardy/).
 I have completed and expanded upon the project to showcase my own statistical analysis and insights.
+This project is shared for educational and portfolio purposes only.

 ## Data Introduction